Recombinant human activin A protein (Qk001)

 Activin A is a multifunctional protein.
 It is involved in regulating embryonic development, cell proliferation, and differentiation.
 It promotes the patterning and differentiation of various organs, including the development of the mesoderm, neural, and reproductive systems.
 It is also involved in maintaining homeostasis, regulating immune responses, and wound healing.
 Finally, it stimulates the release of follicle-stimulating hormone from the pituitary gland.

-Activin A is a critical factor in stem cell culture, commonly used to maintain the pluripotency of human induced pluripotent stem cells (iPSCs) and human embryonic stem cells (ESCs).
+Activin A is a critical factor in stem cell culture, commonly used to maintain the pluripotency of induced pluripotent stem cells (iPSCs) and embryonic stem cells (ESCs).
 It is integral to various stem cell differentiation protocols, guiding the differentiation of the definitive endoderm, neural and mesodermal lineages.
 Activin A is also commonly utilized in the development and maintenance of organoids.

 Activin A and inhibin A are closely related proteins in the TGF-β superfamily.
 They share structural similarities but have distinct functions and roles in regulating various physiological processes.
 Activin A has broader functions beyond reproduction, which include handling embryonic development, stem cell maintenance, and the immune system.
 Inhibin A, conversely, is more specifically associated with the feedback control of follicle-stimulating hormones in the context of reproductive physiology.